B2B Growth Marketing vs B2B Marketing – What’s the Difference?

 I wrote the book.

-Instead of trying to boil the ocean and do everything at once, growth marketers optimize digital media against analytics in order to drive growth.
+Instead of trying to boil the ocean and do everything simultaneously, growth marketers optimize digital media against analytics to drive growth.

 Growth Marketing Case Study- Uber

 The best book I've read about growth marketing is Blitzscaling by Reid Hoffman and Chris Yeh.

 Yeh is a New York Times reporter, so it's well written.
 And Hoffman has privileged access to all kinds of inside information about how Silicon Valley startups drive growth.

 Here's a short excerpt of a case study from the book that makes the business case for putting growth before profits:

 “Uber often uses heavy subsidies on both sides of the marketplace when it launches in a new city, lowering fares to attract riders and boosting payments to attract drivers.
 By paying out more than it takes in on those early trips, Uber is able to reach critical scale faster than a more conservative competitor.
 Given the winner-take-most nature of the ride-sharing market, that wasteful spending has helped Uber achieve a dominant market position in the cities in which it operates.”What is Blitzscaling, Pg.
 47

 It's worth pointing out that software companies have an easier time driving growth than manufacturers.
 For example, Tesla Motors lacks the infrastructure to meet the demand for its vehicles, so it would be pointless for them to invest in growth marketing.

 So far, Elon Musk has been unable to bypass those growth limitations.